MicroLua/MicroLua/docs/mlua.md

 - `main()`\
   Run the thread scheduler loop.

+- `stats() -> (dispatches, waits, resumes)`\
+  Return statistics about the thread scheduler. `dispatches` is the number of event dispatch cycles. `waits` is the number of dispatch cycles where the scheduler slept to wait for events. `resumes` is the number of times control has been given to a thread.

 ### `Thread`

 This type represents an independent thread of execution.
 Threads are implemented